shasankp000/CSE-Engineering-Notes/content/Compiler_Design/Module 3 -- Syntax Analysis and Parser.md

 You need to track a **lookahead symbol** (which is part of LR(1) parsing).
 This lookahead helps the parser decide whether to reduce based on the next input symbol.

+1. Construct LR(1) canonical items
+2. Construct LR(1) Action and Go-To table
+3. See if merging of states is possible or not, without any conflicts.
+4. If possible, then the grammar is LALR(1) compatible, else it is not LALR(1) compatible.

+---
 Let's proceed with an example grammar:

 ```mathematica